rsfetch/rsfetch/README.md

+**The rewrite is now considered to be a major improvement over this version.<br>
+This repo is now archived, please use the rewrite.<br>
-**This is in the process of being rewritten from scratch.<br> The rewrite is available in [this repo](https://github.com/Phate6660/rsfetch).<br>
+The rewrite is available in [this repo](https://github.com/Phate6660/rsfetch).**
-When I feel like enough has been done in the rewrite, I will archive this repo.**

 <h3 align="center"><img src="https://raw.githubusercontent.com/rsfetch/rsfetch/master/Screenshots/new-logo.jpg" alt="logo" height="100px"></h3>
 <p align="center">Fast (~1ms execution time) and somewhat(?) minimal fetch program written in Rust.</p>